• Skip to primary navigation

 Concerned?
 What should I do?

-If you are concerned about your child’s eating or exercise, it can feel confusing about whether to be concerned or what to do.
+If you are concerned about your child’s eating or exercise, it can be confusing to know whether to be concerned or what to do.

 Photo by Sarah Chai from Pexels